top of page

 About

-Bog Born is the creation of Emma, a Scottish experimental archaeologist and traditional crafter who loves nothing more than squelching about in clay, collecting leaves and vines, or playing with firey furnaces.
-She specialises in ancient, nature and folklore inspired ceramics as well as bloomery iron smelting and basket weaving.
+Bog Born is the creation of Emma, a Scottish experimental archaeologist and traditional crafter who loves nothing more than squelching about in clay, collecting leaves and vines, or experimenting with firey furnaces.
+She specialises in ancient, nature and folklore inspired ceramics as well as historical displays and interpretation.
 All made in the highland hills of Perthshire, Scotland, inspired by the tales of the land and working with nature.

 to Services